 In full disclosure, this is my husband’s secret recipe and he graciously agreed to share the recipe with us.
-He has been refining the ingredients for over 15 years because he began making these pancakes when our boys were toddlers.
-Our teens like it when he adds mini chocolate chips to the batter.
-We make a big batch and freeze the extras so we can quickly reheat in the toaster on busy weekday mornings.Jump to Recipe
+He has been refining the steps and ingredients for over 15 years.Jump to Recipe

-- Combine all dry ingredients together and whisk with a fork to be sure the baking powder, baking soda, and salt are well combined.
+- Combine all dry ingredients together and whisk with a fork: the flour, sugar, baking powder, baking soda, and salt.

-- DO NOT overmix or your pancakes will not puff up as well.
+- DO NOT OVERMIX or the pancakes will not puff up as well.

 - Let pancake batter rest for 10-15 minutes before cooking.
 This allows the acid in the buttermilk to activate the baking powder, which makes your pancakes fluffy.